osa-ora/ml-facial-expression-chatgpt/README.md

 Red Hat OpenShift Data Science (RHODS) is an easy-to-configure MLOps platform for building and deploying AI/ML models and intelligent applications.
 In this demo we will go through how to use it to build and deploy ML applications easily.
+How to utilize OpenShift Pipeline and GitOps capabilities to have smooth transition from development into production.

 The project aim to detect the facial expression for images with size 48x48 & in grayscale, here we will demo this application using OpenShift and OpenShift Data Science showing how efficient and easily we can use OpenShift in handling the different milestones in ML application.